Glen-Pennington/amp_viz/readme.md

 Single subject area graphs take one subject area and capture every relationship one degree out.
 This means that fact tables and dimensions from other subject areas will be present in the graph, but only in relationship to the main subject area.
 I add the subject area to the dimension and fact objects if they are not in the subject area being documented.

-Subject areas are green, facts are blue, dimensions are pale yellow.
+Subject areas are green, facts are yellow, dimensions are blue.

 The code is not optimized, it reads everything into memory and acts against these lists.
 All formatting is hard-coded.
 The code for the overall graph versus individual subject areas in clunky and should be refactored.
 No warranty is expressed or implied, your mileage may vary, ask your doctor if amp_viz is right for you...